Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 The next step is to cover your bud with cannabis oil.

 You can do this with any smaller paint brush, just make sure that the hairy tip of the brush is as wide as your pinky finger.
-You can also cover the nug using a dropper, but using a brush is much easier.

 Step 3) Coat the nug with kief